ConditionalStatementLifestyle/HopCentricity-React/README.md

 - run 'npm install' in your terminal to install dependencies
 - run 'npm start' in your terminal to run the front end on local host

+Please note that any reviews that are submitted in this way will be persisted to the Heroku backend.
+Thus, if you plan on persisting lots of information, it would be preferred that you fork and clone the backend yourself and change the fetch URLs to local host.

 ## API Reference

 Hop Centricity utilizes a rails backend serving as an API.
 This can be found at: https://github.com/ConditionalStatementLifestyle/HopCentricity-Rails